usnistgov/ns3-oran/README.md

 as well as the recorded packet loss for each UE are fed to an ML model that returns a desired configuration that indicates which eNB UE 2 and UE 3 should be attached to minimize the overall packet loss.
-The models that we provide are for demonstrate purposes only and have not been thoroughly developed.
+The models that we provide are for demonstration purposes only and have not been thoroughly developed.
 It should also be noted that "saved_trained_model_pytorch.onnx" is the same trained model as "saved_trained_model_pytorch.pt" only it  has been exported to the ONNX format.